 While signing isn’t rocket science, you’ll have to make a little effort to get started.

-Yes, it might seem daunting to take on learning something new while you’re still in the midst of adjusting to parenthood, but if a baby can do it, so can you!
+Yes, it might seem daunting to take on learning something new while you’re still in the midst of adjusting to parenthood, but if your baby can do it, so can you!

 PRO: You’ll learn something new